warrior-cultures-and-training

 Understanding Tikanga: The Framework of Protocol

-Tikanga derives from the word tika—meaning correct, right, or just.
-It encompasses the customs, values, and ethical guidelines that govern behavior in a Māori context.
-On the marae, tikanga dictates everything from how one enters the grounds to the order of speeches and the handling of food.
-These rules are not arbitrary; they are rooted in centuries of observation and spiritual understanding about tapu (sacredness) and noa (ordinary, unrestricted).
+Tikanga derives from the word tika—meaning correct, right, just, or proper.
+It encompasses the customs, values, and ethical guidelines that govern behavior in a Māori context, and it is often described as the "Māori way of doing things."
+However, tikanga is not a rigid legal code; it is a flexible, contextual system that adapts to circumstances while maintaining core principles.
+On the marae, tikanga dictates everything from how one enters the grounds—leaving footwear at the door, lowering the head in respect—to the order of speeches, the handling of food, and the seating arrangements.
+These rules are not arbitrary impositions; they are rooted in centuries of observation, spiritual understanding, and practical wisdom about tapu (sacredness, restriction) and noa (ordinary, unrestricted, safe).

 Key Principles Underpinning Protocols